Steps To Design an Effective Mobile App Testing Strategy

 Balancing Real Devices and Emulators/Simulators

-Combine real devices and virtual devices (emulators and simulators) to get the most out of your testing efforts.
-Real devices provide accuracy, while virtual devices offer agility.
+Marry real devices and virtual devices (simulators and emulators) to maximize the value of your testing.
+Real devices deliver precision, whereas virtual devices provide agility.

 Exploring Different Types of Mobile Application Testing